cern-eos/eos/doc/releases/citrine-release.rst

 * FST: Make sure promise is still valid even in the event that an exception is thrown in the XrdIoHandler constructor.
+* MGM: Groupbalancer: fix app tag to not create proc directories

 ``v4.8.77 Citrine``